Break-Through-Tech/KPMG-1K-ai-research-intelligence-agent-for-business-insight-translation/Challenge-Project-Overview.md

 **Other ways to reach out to me with questions:**
-* **Preferred** KPMG Email; please copy your teammates and AI Studio Coach
+* **Preferred** Email - lculbertson@kpmg.com
-* I am NOT on the team's channel within Break Through Tech’s Discord space, but email is better.
+* I am NOT on the team's channel within Break Through Tech’s Discord space.
 * Note: Regardless of channel, I will aim to respond within 48 hours.
 Please reach out to your AI Studio Coach with urgent questions.
 * Optional: Request a team check-in on Zoom if things go off the rails